 Should you buy the 1MORE PistonBuds?

 Listeners who want a pair of cheap earbuds that are just that: a pair of earbuds, should get the 1MORE PistonBuds.
-True wireless earphones don’t get much more simple than these, and despite the affordable price, the PistonBuds still boast a nice design.
+True wireless earphones don’t get much more simple than these, and despite the affordable price, the PistonBuds still boasts a nice design.

-As is 1MORE’s approach to all of its products, the PistonBuds are a high-value product that attempts to undercut the competition.
+As is 1MORE’s approach to all of its products, the PistonBuds is a high-value product that attempts to undercut the competition.
 Casual listeners who finally want to cut the cord, but don’t want to invest too much money in a product with a very limited lifetime should consider these.
-The design is more attractive than the Anker SoundCore Liberty Neo, and the fit is more comfortable too.
+The design is more attractive than the Anker Soundcore Liberty Neo, and the fit is more comfortable too.

-1MORE PistonBuds vs. 1MORE Stylish True Wireless vs. 1MORE ColorBuds
+1MORE PistonBuds vs 1MORE Stylish True Wireless vs 1MORE ColorBuds

-Both the 1MORE PistonBuds and 1MORE Stylish True Wireless are considered budget earbuds, but the Stylish True Wireless offer a few features that justify the greater cost.
+Both the 1MORE PistonBuds and 1MORE Stylish True Wireless are considered budget earbuds, but the Stylish True Wireless offers a few features that justify the greater cost.
 Unlike the PistonBuds, the Stylish True Wireless support aptX.
 Another advantage the older earbuds have over the new, cheaper ones: fast charging.
 Just 15 minutes in the case yields three hours of playtime from the earbuds, which have a longer standalone battery life too, topping out well over 5 hours.

 The PistonBuds have a few advantages too though, namely USB-C charging.
 The 1MORE Stylish True Wireless case relies on microUSB charging, which is inconvenient but not necessarily a dealbreaker.
 The PistonBuds are also more durable than the True Wireless Stylish, which are only sweat-resistant but don’t merit an official IP rating like the PistonBuds’ IPX4 certification.